Is AI literacy an information skill?

 Emily Dott is an academic liaison librarian in Newcastle University Library, and Terry Charlton is the learning enhancement and technology team manager in the Learning and Teaching Development Service, both at Newcastle University.

-Newcastle University has been shortlisted in the Outstanding Library Team of the Year category in the 2024 THE Awards.
+Newcastle University was shortlisted in the Outstanding Library Team of the Year category in the 2024 THE Awards.
 A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.